Reasons for Uncertified Results in Duolingo English Test (DET)

 How Linguistic Academy helps you get a Certified DET score

-You can spend 4 to 8 weeks on practice tests, vocabulary drills, and mock interviews.
-You can do every prep course on the market.
-Some Uncertified results still happen, because the test day setup is the part no course covers.
-The room.
-The equipment.
-The lighting.
-The secondary camera.
-The browser.
-The 360 scan you only get one chance to do right.
+You can spend 4 to 8 weeks on practice tests.
+You can try every prep course on the market.
+Some Uncertified results still happen.
+Why?
+The test day setup is the part no course covers.
+No course covers the room, the lighting, or the secondary camera.
+No course covers the browser or the 360 scan you only get one chance to do right.

-If your deadline is close, you probably do not have weeks to wait.
-And if the last attempt failed for a technical or environmental reason, doing the test again with the same setup will fail again the same way.
+If your deadline is close, you may not have weeks to wait.
+If the last attempt failed for a technical or room reason, the next one will fail too.
 The room and the equipment have to change.
+They have to change before you test again.

 Linguistic Academy takes a different path.
-An experienced professional works with you during your real test session.
-We handle the equipment and the technical setup.
-We prepare your system, position the secondary camera, and run the room scan with you.
-On test day, we are with you the full hour, so the room, the rules, and the proctoring AI never become your problem.
+A trained professional works with you during your real test session.
+We handle the equipment.
+We handle the technical setup.
+We prepare your system, place the secondary camera, and run the room scan with you.
+On test day, we are with you for the full hour.
+The room, the rules, and the proctoring AI never become your problem.

-We have done this over 1,000 times across 30 countries.
+We have done this over 1,000 times.
+We work across 30 countries.
 The success rate is 99.9 percent.
-If your target score and your deadline are not negotiable, this is the fastest path to a Certified result.
+If you need your target score by your deadline, this is the fastest path to a Certified result.

 Your target score, guaranteed